xamarin/WebSharp/docs/tutorials/geolocation/README.md

 We also saw how to interfact with DOM events by listening to the `click` event of the button tag `<button>`.

-In the next part, [Part 2](./GeolocationAPI.md), of the tutorial we will start the `Scripting` of the `navigation.geolocation` HTML interface.
+In the next part, [Part 2](./GeolocationAPI.md), of the tutorial we will start the `Scripting` of the `navigator.geolocation` HTML interface.

-> :bulb: The `navigation.geolocation` can only be referenced in the `Renderer` process.
+> :bulb: The `navigator.geolocation` can only be referenced in the `Renderer` process.
 If you try referencing from the Main process you will get an error about the `navigation` object not being defined.

 For more information see the following: